This 1-day course is written and instructed to national scene management and death investigation standards.

 Can I pay by check or purchase order?

-Yes - If your agency or government body wishes to register and pay by check or purchase order, simply register as normal and choose the pay by invoice option.
+Yes - If your agency or government body wishes to register and pay by check or purchase order, choose the pay by invoice option when registering.

 What's the refund policy?